 Every time I mention studying my Bible or I post a picture, someone asks about my bible study resources.
-Although I think studying your Bible is very personal and unique to each individual, I do have some resources that I highly recommend to anyone who wants to grow in knowledge and
+Although I think studying your Bible is very personal and unique to each individual, I do have some resources that I highly recommend to anyone who wants to grow in knowledge and their relationship with the Lord.

 There are about twelve bible study resources that I use regularly when studying God’s Word for myself.
 Sometimes I use all of them and sometimes I only reach for a few.
 You will have to determine for yourself which resources would be most helpful for your own study, as you know your study habits and your need the best.
 I’ve included books, devotionals, websites and apps that are all part of my bible study regimen.